-When Stan Riddman walked up from under the Flatiron Building it wasn’t dark, not new dark yet.
-The sky was lemon and pale blue.
+When Stan Riddman walked up from under the Flatiron Building it wasn’t dark, not a new night, not yet.
+The sky was hazy lemon and blue.
 It was the first day of the second week of fall, but felt more like the middle of summer, except for the shorter autumn days.
 He wore a short sleeve shirt and linen trousers.
 The thin wallet in his back pocket was flush with more fives and tens than it was with one-spots.

 He gave his wallet a friendly pat.
-The seven-card stud they played in the basement next to the furnace room had been good to him.
+The seven-card stud he had played in the basement next to the furnace room had been good to him.
 I can buy the kid some new clothes, get up front on the office rent, and score tickets for the Series, he thought.

 Last year it went seven games, and the oddball thing was the Yankees won three at Ebbets Field and the Dodgers won their four at Yankee Stadium.
 Neither team won on their home field.
 Nobody won that bet.
 Nobody took the backside odds on the seventh game, win or go home, either, especially since Jackie Robinson wasn’t penciled in to play the deciding nine.